Finland–NATO relations: 1995–2022: Shift from non-alignment within the European Union

 The possibility of Finland's membership in NATO was one of the most important issues debated in relation to the Finnish presidential election of 2006.
-The main opposition candidate (and current president) Sauli Niinistö, of the National Coalition Party, supported Finland joining a "more European" NATO.
+The main opposition candidate Sauli Niinistö, of the National Coalition Party, supported Finland joining a "more European" NATO.
 Fellow right-winger Henrik Lax of the Swedish People's Party likewise supported the concept.
 On the other side, president Tarja Halonen of the Social Democratic Party opposed changing the status quo, as did most other candidates in the election.
-Her victory and re-election to the post of president put the issue of a NATO membership for Finland on hold the duration of her term.
+Her victory and re-election to the post of president put the issue of a NATO membership for Finland on hold for the duration of her term.

 In 2007, Finland made various technical preparations of the Finnish Defence Forces for membership, with the then Defence Minister Jyri Häkämies eager to pursue NATO membership.
 The government preferred to wait until after the negotiations of the new EU treaty were concluded before reviewing their policy on NATO, to determine if it included a new EU-level defence agreement.
-However, public interest in the issue decreased in subsequent years.

 Finnish think tank EVA, which has regularly commissioned opinion polls on NATO membership, noted in its 2015 report a downward trend in the percent opposed that started in 1998, including a steep decline after the 2012 presidential election.
 In March 2014, during Russia's annexation of Crimea, one survey showed only 22 percent supported membership, though a second showed that 53 percent would support membership if Finnish leadership recommended it.
 Support for a military alliance with neighbor Sweden was also high, at 54 percent, and Finland could possibly seek an enlarged role for NORDEFCO.
 Finnish Minister of Defence Carl Haglund suggested that a referendum on NATO membership could be held sometime after the 2015 parliamentary election.

+Before joining NATO, Finland participated in nearly all sub-areas of the Partnership for Peace programme, and provided peacekeeping forces to both the Afghanistan and Kosovo missions.
+The Finnish government's 1997 defense white paper strongly advocated the development of interoperability to support international crisis management in line with the PfP concept.
+The 1998–2008 defense program began in May 1997 at the "Spirit of PfP" training in northern Norway.
+Finland maintained close relations with NATO and purchased from its members military equipment including F-35 Lightning II aircraft.
+Newly procured equipment was required to meet NATO standards since before Finland seriously pursued membership.
+Despite "longstanding armaments cooperation with NATO," upon accession it still retained non-compatible materiel, such as the RK 62 assault rifle, that would not be decommissioned until the end of its lifecycle.